Skip navigation

 DEA and the AMA have developed the GreenCollege Guidelines document for medial colleges, specialities, societies, councils and associations to lead by example through incorporating changes to operations that will assist in transforming the healthcare sector to net zero emissions.
 Supporting organisations can be found here.

-Australia’s leading doctors call on all Australian governments and the healthcare sector to prioritise climate mitigation and adaptation policies to protect the health of present and future generations.
+In our Third Webinar Australia’s leading doctors called on all Australian governments and the healthcare sector to prioritise climate mitigation and adaptation policies to protect the health of present and future generations.

-The webinar represents a deep dive into sustainability where we hear from our Chief Medical Officer, Prof Paul Kelly who highlights the work of the National Health, Sustainability and Climate Unit.
-He is joined by the AMA president, Prof Steve Robson, DEA's Chair Dr John Van Der Kallen, DEA's Sustainability group co-chair Dr Eugenie Kayak and Dr Kate Charlesworth senior advisor of the Climate Risk & Net Zero Unit at NSW Health.
+We heard from our Chief Medical Officer, Prof Paul Kelly who highlighted the work of the National Health, Sustainability and Climate Unit.
+He was joined by the AMA president, Prof Steve Robson, DEA's Chair Dr John Van Der Kallen, DEA's Sustainability group co-chair Dr Eugenie Kayak and Dr Kate Charlesworth, senior advisor of the Climate Risk & Net Zero Unit at NSW Health.

 To see how Doctors for the Environment Australia is providing interdisciplinary clinical education resources on the health effects of climate change to medical professionals go to our Medical Education page.